hi-techno-barrio/xentrinobot/README.md

 xentrinobot-ros
-is a general purpose multiple platforms mobile robotics  compliant to  ROS1 and ROS2, the purpose is to give lesser parts yet configurable to many setups of mobile robtics simple ,robust,rugged affordable robotics platform for coding,debugging,porting using ROS  .
+is a general purpose multiple platforms mobile robotics  compliant to  ROS1 and ROS2, the purpose is to give lesser parts yet configurable to many setups of mobile robtics It feature simple ,robust,rugged affordable robotics platform for coding,debugging,porting using ROS  .

 XetrinoBot Mecanum Version
 ![Xentrinobots ](https://github.com/hi-techno-barrio/XENTRINOBot-ROS/blob/master/images/Xentrino-4WD-Mechanum.png)